Quantum-Resistant Cryptography: Securing the Post-Quantum Era

 Performance Implications

 PQC algorithms often involve larger key sizes and ciphertexts.
-For instance, Kyber512’s public key is around 800 bytes — significantly larger than ECDH’s 32 bytes.
-However, the computational cost is comparable or even lower in some cases2.
+For instance, ML-KEM-512’s public key is 800 bytes — significantly larger than ECDH’s 32 bytes.
+However, the computational cost is comparable to (and in many KEM operations faster than) elliptic-curve key exchange2.

 Common Pitfalls & Solutions